psilons/pypigeonhole-build/README.md

       Otherwise, the conda-build would fail later on.
-- copy the setup.py to the project root, change the imports around line 14/15 to match your top package.
+- copy the setup.py to the project root, change the imports around line 6 near the top to match your top package. copy the test_app_setup.py in the test folder as well.
+In addition, copy the __init__.py in the test/<top package> as well - we need this for unit test run from command line.

 These are the minimal information we need in order to carry out the SDLC process.